Joshjwood/Credit-Control-Outlook-Automation/README.md

 2024-06-20	250.50	Jane Smith	janesmith@example.com
 2. Attachments Folder: attachments

-    The script looks for a folder named attachments in the same directory where the script is located.
+-The script looks for a folder named attachments in the same directory where the script is located.
-    This folder should contain files relevant to the customers listed in the spreadsheet.
+-This folder should contain files relevant to the customers listed in the spreadsheet.
 The script will attach any files found in this folder that include the customer's name in the filename.
-    If no attachments are found for a customer, the script will still send the email without attachments.
+-If no attachments are found for a customer, the script will still send the email without attachments.

 Example File Structure: